What is phishing?

 You can never be too careful.
 Even if an email looks like it’s from a trusted employee or friend, treat suspicious emails cautiously.
 Contact this person via phone call.
 Do not click on any links or respond with any personal information about you or your company unless you are certain it is safe.

 The largest percent of security breaches stem from employee error.
-The best way to combat phishing and other cyber threats is through education.
-You can protect the private information of your employees, your company, and your clients by implementing a positive IT security mindset in the office and beyond.
+Therefore, the best way to combat phishing and other cyber threats is through education.

 Great News!
 We offer FREE Cyber Security Training.

-That’s why we offer a professional cyber security training program, PII Protect, to all of our clients free of charge.
+That’s why we offer a professional cyber security training program, PII Protect, to all of our clients.
 The interactive program takes less than one hour to complete and includes a short pass/fail quiz.
-Your office can be proactive, rather than reactive against these real threats.
-For your free security training link, email email@example.com
+So, your office can be proactive, rather than reactive against these real threats.
+For your free security training link, email [email protected]